artemis-prime/chess-two-ways/docs/UI-COMMON-ARCH.md

 ## Main Organization

-* `app`: the specific implementation of the app UI itself, including the layout, domain-specific feature components, special widgets, etc.
+* `app`: the specific implementation of the app UI itself, including layout, domain-specific feature components, etc. Usually contains a `widgets` subdirectory.
 * `primatives`: common components that are not domain-specific and likely reused in many places in the app.
 These would include general UI elements like `Button`, `Dialog`, `Drawer` etc.
-* `services`: all cross-cutting concerns, React `Context`s / `Provider`s, hooks, etc.
+* `services`: all cross-cutting concerns, often implemented using React `Context`s / `Provider`s, and hooks.
-* `styles`: anything style or theming realated.
+* `style`: anything style or theming realated.
+Any styling specific to a component is encapsulated in that component.
+This directory contains the necessary support for that encapsulation.

-We've found that this kind of organization is a clean, simple, and easily understood way to organize UI code.  **In an app where the domain code is in the same tree (a non-monorepo), there would also be a `domain` directory.** It would contain the equivalent of what `just-the-chess` has in our repo.
+**In an app where the domain code is in the same tree (a non-monorepo), there would also be a `domain` directory.** It would contain the equivalent of what `just-the-chess` has in our repo.
 (See the [Core Architecture documentation](./just-the-chess/CORE_ARCH.md) for more on that)

+Over many projects, I've found this organization to be a clean, simple, and easily understood way to organize UI code.

 ## Stitches: Look Ma, no framework.

-Over time, we've found that the use of heavy, "complete" frameworks like [Material UI](https://mui.com/) can be a double-edged sword.
-If we want a UI that is in line with the basic design concepts of a framework, its use can ease things dramatically.
-On the other hand, if want something more custom or only have a few common variants of components we need to use, we can spend a lot of time fighting (aka, "customizing") the framework just to achieve simple goals.
-This is often made less obvious by the mere fact of gaining of a theming mechanism, which on first approach seems like such a huge advantage.
-But over time, this may not be how the tradeoffs actually playing out!
+The more I've used more feature-packed, "complete" frameworks like [Material UI](https://mui.com/), the more I see them as a double-edged sword.
+If your UI is strongly in line with the design concept of a framework, and you need to develop an MVP asap, this can ease things dramatically.
+If on the other hand, you want something more specific, or only have a few common variants of various components, you can spend a lot of time fighting (aka, "customizing") the framework just to achieve simple goals.
+This disadvantage is often obscured further by the seeming advantage of having a theming mechanism.

 Enter [Stitches](https://stitches.dev/).
-Stitches (and it's excellent [React Native port](https://github.com/Temzasse/stitches-native)) has truly managed to find a sweetspot between utter simplicity and necessary power.
-With it, we can quickly create useful styled components while not burdening our project with design assumptions we don't need, or layers of styling code to learn.
-And in the time saved, we can easily develop the `primatives` we actually need!
+Stitches (and it's excellent [React Native port](https://github.com/Temzasse/stitches-native)) has truly managed to find a sweetspot between simplicity and power.
+With it, you can quickly create useful styled components while not burdening the project with design assumptions you don't share, or needless layers of styling code to fight.
+In the time saved, you can easily develop the `primatives` you actually need!

 It has many features, but truly shines in two areas:

 ### **theming**
- Stitches theming provides a way to create *any set of desired design tokens* **and** a simple way to apply them to any styled component (via the '$' notation below)
+Stitches theming provides a way to create virtually *any set of desired design tokens* **and** a simple way to apply them to any styled component (via the '$' notation below)

 ```typescript
 const { styled } = createStitches({